Economics of Christmas: Christmas creep

 Christmas creep is a merchandising phenomenon in which merchants and retailers exploit the commercialized status of Christmas by moving up the start of the holiday shopping season.
 The term was first used in the mid-1980s.
-It is associated with a desire of merchants to take advantage of particularly heavy Christmas-related shopping well before Black Friday in the United States and before Halloween in Canada.
+It is associated with a desire of merchants to take advantage of particularly heavy Christmas-related shopping well before Black Friday in the United States and before Hallowe’en in Canada.
 The term is not used in the UK and Ireland, where retailers call Christmas the "golden quarter", that is, the three months of October through December is the quarter of the year in which the retail industry hopes to make the most profit.
-It can apply for other holidays as well, notably Valentine's Day, Easter and Mother's Day.
+It can apply for other holidays as well, notably St. Valentine’s Day, Easter and Mother's Day.
 The motivation for holiday creep is for retailers to lengthen their selling interval for seasonal merchandise in order to maximize profit and to give early-bird shoppers a head start on that holiday.
 However, it is not clear that this practice has been consistently beneficial for retailers.